-The University of Nebraska System is not subject to federal income tax under Internal Revenue Code Section 115 and as an instrumentality of the State of Nebraska, but the University of Nebraska System is subject to unrelated business taxable income imposed by the Internal Revenue Code (IRC) section 511(a)(2)(B).
+The University of Nebraska System is not subject to federal income tax as a dual status entity under Internal Revenue Code Sections 501(a) and 115 as a State Institution for the State of Nebraska, but the University of Nebraska System is subject to unrelated business taxable income imposed by the Internal Revenue Code (IRC) section 511(a)(2)(B).

 Federal tax compliance for the University of Nebraska System includes preparation of Form 990-T: Exempt Organization Business Income Tax Return.
 In addition to this annual federal filing, the University of Nebraska System Tax Department is responsible for filing all Form 990, 990T, 1120, and 1065s of the subsidiary and affiliated entities for the University of Nebraska System.